A face cover perspective to $\ell_1$ embeddings of planar graphs: Introduction

 In this paper we focus on embeddings of planar graphs into $\ell_1$.
 Rao \cite{Rao99} showed that every $n$-vertex planar graph can be embedded into $\ell_1$ with distortion $O(\sqrt{\log n})$.
 The best known lower bound is $2$ by Lee and Raghavendra \cite{LR10}.
 A long standing conjecture by Gupta \etal \cite{GNRS04} states that every graph family excluding a fixed minor, and in particular planar graphs, can be embedded into $\ell_1$ with constant distortion.

 Consider the case where there is a set $K\subseteq V$ of terminals, and we are only interested in embedding the terminals into $\ell_1$.
-This version is sufficient for the flow cut-gap equivalence, where the terminals are the vertices with demands.
+This version is sufficient for the flow-cut gap equivalence, where the terminals are the vertices with demands.
 Better embeddings might be constructed when $K$ has a special structure.
 A \emph{face cover} of $G$ is a set of faces such that every terminal belongs to some face from the set (see \Cref{fig:facecover} for an illustration).
 Given a drawing of $G$ in the plane, denote by $\gamma(G,K)$ the minimal size of a face cover.
-In a seminal paper, Okamura and Seymour \cite{OS81} showed that if $\gamma(G,K)=1$, that is, all the terminals lie on a single face, then $K$ embeds isometrically into $\ell_1$ (a special case is when $G$ is outerplanar).
+It was shown by Hurkens, Schrijver and Tardos \cite{HST86}, that the result of Okamura and Seymour \cite{OS81} implies that if $\gamma(G,K)=1$, that is, if all the terminals lie on a single face, then $K$ embeds isometrically into $\ell_1$ (a special case is when $G$ is outerplanar).
 For the general case, where $\gamma(G,K)=\gamma\ge 1$, the methods of Lee and Sidiropoulos \cite{LS09} imply distortion of $2^{O(\gamma)}$.
 Chekuri, Shepherd and Weibel \cite{CSW13} constructed an embedding with distortion of $3\gamma$.
 Recently, Krauthgamer, Lee and Rika \cite{KLR19} managed to construct an embedding into $\ell_1$ with $O(\log \gamma)$ distortion by first applying a stochastic embedding into trees.
 This method has benefits, since trees are very simple to work with.
 Additionally, the result of \cite{KLR19} is tight w.r.t stochastic embedding into trees.
-We improve upon \cite{KLR19} by embedding directly into $\ell_1$. \begin{theorem} Let $G=(V,E,w)$ be a weighted planar graph with a given drawing in the plane and $K\subseteq V$ a set of terminals.
+We improve upon \cite{KLR19} by embedding directly into $\ell_1$. \begin{restatable}[]{theorem}{MainEmbedding} Let $G=(V,E,w)$ be a weighted planar graph with a given drawing in the plane and $K\subseteq V$ a set of terminals.
 There is an embedding of $K$ into $\ell_1$ with distortion $O(\sqrt{\log \gamma(G,K)})$.
-Moreover, this embedding can be constructed in polynomial time. \end{theorem} Since every $n$-vertex graph has $O(n)$ faces, by setting $K=V$, \Cref{thm:main} re-proofs the celebrated result of Rao \cite{Rao99}.
+Moreover, this embedding can be constructed in polynomial time. \end{restatable} Since every $n$-vertex graph has $O(n)$ faces, by setting $K=V$, \Cref{thm:main} re-proves the celebrated result of Rao \cite{Rao99}.
 Moreover, any improvement upon \Cref{thm:main} will be a major breakthrough.